 Price filtering is based on the cost of the activity per adult (AUD).

-Whether you’re a hipster, rock star, dancing queen, live music or sports lover, or something in between, it’s not hard to find a venue in the Victorian capital that you’ll feel comfortable in.
+Whether you’re a hipster, rock star, dancing queen, live music or sports fan, or something in between, it’s not hard to find a bar or club in Melbourne that you’ll feel comfortable in.

-Melbourne pub, bar and brewery tours are a great way to get you started, or just step out with these recommendations and join the party!
+Melbourne pub, bar and brewery tours are a great way to get you started.
+Alternatively, just step out with the following recommendations and join the party!